madanyc/workfront-learn.en/help/reporting/enhanced-analytics/13-navigating-and-reviewing-project-activity.md

 ---
 title: Understand navigating and reviewing project activity
-description: In this video, you will learn how to compare projects based on users logged in, task status changes, and tasks completed in [!DNL  ].
+description: In this video, you will learn how to compare projects based on users logged in, task status changes, and tasks completed in [!DNL  Workfront].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial